Predrag Raković: Further collaboration and death

 About the time that Raković and his detachment returned to illegality, the Chetnik forces were re-organised into corps on a territorial basis, and Raković was placed in command of the 2nd Ravna Gora Corps covering the villages of Ljubić, Trnava and Žička, all in the Čačak district.
 When it was established, the corps had five brigades.
 Despite being officially "illegal", Raković maintained contacts with the Germans, and agreed to continue fighting against the remaining Partisans and not obstruct the requisition of food in the district, in return for arms, ammunition and other supplies.
 Raković maintained these links until the end of the German occupation in late 1944.
 His actions against the Partisans and their sympathisers in his area of responsibility included drawing up lists of people to be killed; the killings were mostly carried out at night using knives.
-An example of this terror can be seen during period between 17th of February and 22th March 1943. troops under Raković's command killed 37 people in Čačak district, including 6 women.
+An example of this terror can be seen during period between 17th of February and 22nd March 1943. troops under Raković's command killed 37 people in Čačak district, including 6 women.
 Ministry of Interior of quisling government from April notes that anti-partisan actions of certain Chetniks units, including those under Raković's command, kill anyone who has collaborated with partisans and that mindlessness of their actions makes them indistinguishable from common outlaws.

 Chetnik forces participated on the Axis side during the largest counterinsurgency operation in occupied Yugoslavia – Case White – between January and March 1943 in the Independent State of Croatia.
 In the aftermath of their disastrous defeat during the Partisan breakout across the Neretva River, the Chetnik forces that had participated – along with their Italian allies – fell back into the Italian governorate of Montenegro and the adjacent Sandžak region and planned to hold the advancing Partisans between Nikšić on the Zeta River and Bijelo Polje on the Lim River.
 In mid-April Mihailović ordered the mobilisation and transport of Raković's corps over the 200 km from Čačak to Bijelo Polje to bolster the Chetnik defences.
 By the time they arrived on 7 May, along with the Rasina Corps of Dragutin Keserović, the Partisans had made further advances, and intelligence had been received about German intentions to enter Montenegro and disarm the Chetniks.
 As a result, Mihailović returned to the occupied territory of Serbia with the two corps, which numbered 2,000 troops.
 Mihailović issued a special order praising the men of the 2nd Ravna Gora Corps for responding quickly.

 Soon after his return to Čačak, Raković acted as a go-between for Mihailović on one side and Nedić and Ljotić on the other during negotiations.
+During September 1943 Raković's Chetniks killed 3 and tortured 7 villagers from villages of Atenica and Kulinovci, as part of Chetnik terror against Partisan supporters.